wasmerio/wasmer/lib/cli/README.md

 * `native` (default): support for the [Native engine].
 * `cache` (default): support or automatically caching compiled artifacts.
 * `wasi` (default): support for [WASI].
+* `experimental-io-devices`: support for experimental IO devices in WASI.
 * `emscripten` (default): support for [Emscripten].
 * `singlepass`: support for the [Singlepass compiler].
 * `cranelift`: support for the [Cranelift compiler].